 Many of the career counselors at Northeastern come to the University with several years’ experience working in other industries.
 When you sit down with one, you’re meeting with someone who understands the career search process from multiple perspectives.

 For these reasons and more, Northeastern’s Career Development office earns high marks.
-After only 1 session with a career counselor, 96% of Northeastern students reported that they were more prepared and comfortable with the job process.
-The proof is also in the results: 92% of Northeastern students are employed or enrolled in further studies within 9 months of graduation.
+After only 1 session with a career counselor, According to Online Schools Center, 96% of Northeastern students reported that they were more prepared and comfortable with the job process.
+The proof is also in the results: 92% of Northeastern students are employed or enrolled in further studies within 9 months of graduation (Online Schools Center).